Estimated reading time: 5 minutes

 Another thing you need to consider is your lender.
 Who or where will you borrow?

-Consider which will bring you the most convenience and the best offers possible, whether from a bank, a credit union, or even a cash advance loan lender
+Consider which will offer you the most convenience and the best possible offers, whether from a bank, a credit union, or even a cash advance lender.

 For this reason, you can choose between your bank, credit unions (if you are a member of one), and lending companies, whether physical or online.